-A Deep Stepwell Steeped in Dilli's History, We Just Went Over & Ambled Around The Hazrat Nizzamuddin Baoli
+A Deep Stepwell Steeped in Dilli's History, The Hazrat Nizzamuddin Baoli

 Considered sacred by many, the Hazrat Nizamuddin Baoli is one of the few stepwells left in Delhi that's fed by an active underground spring.
 It's located at the entrance of the famous Hazrat Nizamuddin Auliya’s Dargah.
 Also nearby is the renowned poet Amir Khusrao’s Dargah.
 As you walk through Nizamuddin Basti towards the Dargah and the Baoli, the smell of biryani, nihari and sweetmeats takes over all your senses and as soon as you pull yourself out of that, the sheer difference in culture of this little gully will amaze you.